Asian carp in North America: Background

-Common carp introduction

-The common carp was brought to the U.S. in 1831 and has been widespread for a long time.
-In the late 19th century, it was distributed widely throughout the United States by the United States Fish Commission as a food fish.
-They are often known to uproot vegetation and create muddy water through their habit of rooting in the mud for food.
-They are thought often to have detrimental effects on native species.
-However, in Europe, common carp are prized as a sportfish, and angling for common carp is enjoying increased popularity in the United States.

-It is of note that, unlike Asian carp, common carp are not listed as a nuisance fish in Colorado.

-Asian carp introduction
+Introduction in North America

 In the 1970s, Asian fish farmers in mostly southern states began importing Asian carp from China to help clean their commercial ponds.
 The rise in the populations of bighead and silver carp has been dramatic where they are established in the Mississippi River basin.
 Although many sources cite the record floods of the 1990s as the means by which Asian carp escaped aquaculture ponds into the Mississippi River, this is apocryphal.
 There is at least one known escape of bighead carp from aquaculture ponds in 1995, but bighead and silver carp were established in the Mississippi River basin prior to 1990.
 Grass carp have been reproducing in the Mississippi River since the 1970s.

 Because of their prominence, and because they were imported to the United States much later than other carp native to Asia, the term "Asian carp" is often used with the intended meaning of only grass, black, silver, and bighead carp.
 Of the Asian carp introduced to the United States, only two (crucian and black carp) are not known to be firmly established.
 Crucian carp is probably extirpated.
 Since 2003, however, several adult, fertile black carp have been captured from the Atchafalaya and other rivers connected to the Mississippi River.
 Dr. Leo Nico, in the book Black carp: Biological Synopsis and Risk Assessment of an Introduced Fish, reports that black carp are probably established in the United States.
 In South Florida, the local water management district stocks the canals with sterilized grass carp to control the hydrilla plant, which tends to block the locks and drainage valves used to control water flow from the Everglades.